fungos34/auto_condition_screening/README.md

 Furthermore the watchdog maintains its own file at the location.
 This monitores process crash during the conduction of the experiments.
 Please note, that if the process has been restarted all the other loggings will be written to this file too.
 "auto_condition_screening/logs/watchdog.log"

-## Testing Modus with Virtual Devices
+## Testing Mode utilizing Virtual Devices

 Testing with virtual devices offers several advantages in the context of automated chemical experiments.
 Virtual devices eliminate the need for physical hardware, saving costs associated with purchasing and maintaining laboratory equipment.
 This is particularly beneficial for researchers with budget constraints or those exploring experimental setups before investing in actual devices.
 Virtual devices provide flexibility to simulate various experimental conditions and scenarios without constraints imposed by physical limitations.
 Researchers can easily scale up or modify experiments virtually, allowing for rapid prototyping and iteration.
 Virtual devices are accessible from any location with an internet connection, enabling remote experimentation and collaboration.
 Researchers can conduct experiments, share results, and collaborate with colleagues worldwide without being confined to a specific laboratory.
 Testing with virtual devices minimizes the risk of accidents, equipment damage, or exposure to hazardous substances associated with physical experimentation.
 Researchers can explore experimental setups and parameters safely in a virtual environment before conducting experiments in the laboratory.
 Virtual experimentation enables rapid iteration and testing of hypotheses without waiting for physical setup or execution.
 Researchers can streamline the experimental process, accelerate data collection, and expedite the overall research timeline.
 Virtual devices facilitate debugging and validation of automated processes by providing detailed feedback and error logs.
 Researchers can identify and address issues more efficiently, ensuring the reliability and robustness of automated systems before deployment in the laboratory.
 Virtual devices serve as valuable educational tools for training students and researchers in experimental techniques and laboratory procedures.
 They offer a risk-free environment for hands-on learning and skill development in a wide range of scientific disciplines.